flavorjones/calendar-assistant/README.md

   calendar-assistant authorize PROFILE_NAME

 Options:
+          [--local-store=LOCAL_STORE]  # filename of local store
   -h, -?, [--help], [--no-help]
           [--debug], [--no-debug]      # how dare you suggest there are bugs

 Description:
   Create and authorize a named profile (e.g., "work", "home", "me@example.com") to access your calendar.

   When setting up a profile, you'll be asked to visit a URL to authenticate, grant authorization, and generate and persist an access token.

   In order for this to work, you'll need to have set up your API client credentials.
 Run `calendar-assistant help setup` for instructions.
 </pre>